mlz-ictrl/nicos/doc/source/services/watchdog.rst

 The watchdog is invoked by the ``nicos-watchdog`` script.
 It should normally be started by the :ref:`init script <initscript>`.

-There are no special command-line arguments.
-The watchdog expects a setup file named ``watchdog.py`` with a device named ``Watchdog``.
+The watchdog expects a setup file with a device named ``Watchdog``.

+..
+The file must be named either ``watchdog.py`` or :file:`SETUPNAME.py`, where ``SETUPNAME`` is a user-defined name.

+On startup using the ``nicos-watchdog`` executable, the setup loaded is either ``watchdog.py`` if started with no arguments, or ``SETUPNAME.py`` if started with command line arguments ``-S`` or ``--setup``.

+There are several command-line options that allow to customize the startup of the watchdog.

+-h, --help                       show the help message and exit -d, --daemon                     daemonize the watchdog process -S SETUPNAME, --setup=SETUPNAME  name of the setup, default is 'watchdog'

 Setup file